SonM12/TeamTranslator/accessibility-report.md

-As a group, answer the following questions — place your answers in a file called accessibility-report.md in your group's GitHub repository:

-For each Principle of Universal Design, write 2-3 sentences — or point form notes — explaining which features of your program adhere to that principle.
-If you do not have any such features, you can either:
-(a) Describe features that you could implement in the future that would adhere to the principle or (b) Explain why the principle does not apply to a program like yours.
+## Principle of Universal Design

-# Principle 1: Equitable Use
+1) Equitable Use (YES)
+   * All input format requirements are the same for all users, ensuring fairness in accessing program's features

-# Principle 2: Flexibility in Use
+2) Flexibility in Use (YES)
+   * Provided translation various input types, like text, files and image
+   * Allow usage tracking for characters used, which is beyond solving language related problem

-# Principle 3: Simple and Intuitive Use
+3) Simple and Intuitive Use (NO)
+   * Initial interface is in English, which requires users to understand basic English before operating the program

-# Principle 4: Perceptible Information
+4) Perceptible Information (YES)
+    * Buttons' labels differntiate by their features, which direct users to feature easily

-# Principle 5: Tolerance for Error
+5) Tolerance for Error (YES)
+   * All errors can be retrieved by re-entering the input and preventing the program from crashing

-# Principle 6: Low Physical Effort
+6) Low Physical Effort (YES)
+   * Buttons are gathered in a line, which minimize effort to find all program's features

-# Principle 7: Size and Space for Approach and Use
+7) Size and Space for Approach and Use
+   * Buttons are appropriate in size and are for easy tapping, which make reaching to all features comfortable

+## Marketed Audience
 The program will be marketed towards students who are seeking a flexible learning tool or native English learners who wish to practice their oral skill and tourists who need to translation on signs in foreign countries.
 Despite the general text translation features, this program features text-to-speech translation for English,